Prevention of mental disorders

-Prevention of mental disorders are measures that try to decrease the chances of a mental disorder occurring.
+Prevention of mental disorders consists of measures that try to decrease the chances of a mental disorder occurring.
 A 2004 WHO report stated that "prevention of these disorders is obviously one of the most effective ways to reduce the disease burden."
 The 2011 European Psychiatric Association (EPA) guidance on prevention of mental disorders states "There is considerable evidence that various psychiatric conditions can be prevented through the implementation of effective evidence-based interventions."
 A 2011 UK Department of Health report on the economic case for mental health promotion and mental illness prevention found that "many interventions are outstandingly good value for money, low in cost and often become self-financing over time, saving public expenditure".
 In 2016, the National Institute of Mental Health re-affirmed prevention as a research priority area.

 Methods

 Parenting

 Parenting may affect the child's mental health, and evidence suggests that helping parents to be more effective with their children can address mental health needs.

 Assessing parenting capability has been raised in child protection and other contexts.
 Delaying of potential very young pregnancies could lead to better mental health causal risk factors such as improved parenting skills and more stable homes, and various approaches have been used to encourage such behaviour change.
 Some countries run conditional cash transfer welfare programs where payment is conditional on behaviour of the recipients.
 Compulsory contraception has been used to prevent future mental illness.